TirendazAcademy/ChatGPT-with-Examples/README.md

 To use ChatGPT, you don't need to download any program.
 You can access this monster [here](https://chat.openai.com/chat) and sign up with your Gmail account.

 This repo contains ChatGPT tutorials about data science, machine learning, deep learning, and Python.
-In these tutorial, we show how to use ChatGPT with examples.
+In these tutorials, we show how to use ChatGPT with examples.

 ## [![](https://img.shields.io/badge/YouTube-FF0000?style=plastic&logo=youtube&logoColor=white)](https://www.youtube.com/playlist?list=PLbQRubTta6ffYpLSVD7cCjj2juFrWSkhc)